 Assuming you meet the basic criteria of being a business owner, these five things can help you down the path towards approval:

+Most small business credit cards rely on the personal guarantee of the business owner, so it’s important to understand your credit profile before applying.
 By checking your personal credit score, you can get a better idea of what cards to apply for or what outcome — approved or denied — you’ll likely encounter.
-For instance, most prime business credit cards will only approve applicants with good to excellent credit.
+For instance, most business credit cards will only approve applicants with good to excellent credit.

 That’s not to suggest that you won’t be eligible for a credit card if you have average or below average credit.
-There are numerous options available to those who look; however, keep in mind that they typically have higher interest rates and fees, fewer benefits, and may even be secure, meaning you’ll have to put up a deposit in order to use the card.
+There are numerous options available to those who look; however, keep in mind that they typically have higher interest rates and fees, fewer benefits.
+For example, there are some secured credit cards for small business owners who have a very limited personal credit history, or who have had significant credit problems.

-As a consumer, you’re entitled to a free annual credit report from the three major credit reporting bureaus — Experian, TransUnion, and Equifax.
+As a consumer, you’re entitled to a free annual credit report from the three major consumer credit bureaus — Experian, TransUnion, and Equifax.
+You can request a copy of each of your credit reports by going to annualcreditreport.com.

-Business owners, on the other hand, don’t get that same benefit, but you can go to each of the top business credit reporting agency — Experian, Dun & Bradstreet, and Equifax — and request a report, though you may have to pay for them.
+On the other hand, you don’t get that same benefit when you request a credit report for your business entity.
+But you can go to each of the top business credit reporting agencies — Experian, Dun & Bradstreet, and Equifax — and request a report, though you may have to pay for them.

 The relationship between personal credit and your business finances